Mass Times

 • Please click here to read the guidelines which we are observing for Mass and/or see the notes below.

-As of April 14, 2022, we have again updated our COVID-related policies at Christ the King.
+As of April 14, 2022, we have updated our COVID-related policies at Christ the King.
 Click here for more information.

 For those unable to attend Mass on-site